capsule-org/react-integration-examples/examples/pwa-app/README.md

-# React Example App for Capsule Integration
+# Create React App (PWA) Example App for Capsule Integration

-Welcome to the React example app for Capsule integration!
+Welcome to the PWA example app for Capsule integration!
 This app is part of the Capsule examples monorepo, designed to demonstrate how to integrate Capsule across various web development frameworks and setups.

 ## Monorepo Structure